 One app that has strove to provide users with an added-value experience is cloud storage service Dropbox.
 According to an article by Mobile Marketing Magazine, Dropbox has recently unveiled a series of new app features ‘aimed at making it easier for users to collaborate on content while on the move.’
 These features include ‘bring[ing] together file activity with file previews, with users able to pull up a list of events including edits, shares and viewer history with one tap’ and a ‘centralised Home screen has been added to the mobile app that brings users straight to their most important items, with starred files and recent work gathered into one place.’

 By focusing on utility and simplification of in-app navigation, Dropbox has sought to make its app indispensable to commuters, overstretched managers and any busy worker who wants their documents available at their fingertips.
 Dropbox tap into the demand for instant gratification and increased productivity.
 They have cleverly positioned their app in terms of clear benefits to the customer.

 3. Measure to improve your app

 Just like split-testing for email or ROI monitoring for your OOH campaign, developing and maintaining an app must be built on concrete measurements that provide actionable insights.

-By combining these three factors, brands are able to combat customer apathy towards apps and ensure that apps remain a central feature of their mobile marketing strategy.
+By combining these three factors, brands are able to combat customer apathy towards apps.
+Using these marketing strategies ensures that apps can remain a central feature of your business.